stackwonderflow/Svelte_MyWebapp/README.md

 ##### resume.svelte
 This is the last page that contains web app content visible to users who visit the site.
 It hosts most of my professional and educational experience to this point.
 I will attempt to keep this up to date going forward, but I make no promises.

-##### CNAME
-This page hold the custom url for my web app.
-It is hosted using porkbun and is linked to another site.